sosy-lab/cpachecker/doc/Configuration.md

 several other CPAs (the latter is only used for CompositeCPA).
 This option has to be prefixed with the identifier of the CPA as described above.

-A simple example (the first line could be ommitted as it's the default):
+A simple example (the first line could be omitted as it is the default):

 ```
 cpa = cpa.composite.CompositeCPA